Ouentheara777/adyen-android-pay-sample-code/README.md

 The `publicKey` can be retrieved from Adyen backoffice.
 If you need help in retrieving the `publicKey` please contact Adyen support at support@adyen.com.

+Until the test environment of Adyen is available, we advice to use the Google public test key for making the masked wallet request.
+This can be retrieved from the [Android Pay github of Google](https://github.com/android-pay/androidpay-quickstart/blob/master/app/src/main/res/values/ids.xml).

 >Note:
 >After finalizing the testing phase, another 'publicKey' needs to be retrieved for the switch to live.